NicoleDev021/PositronSettings/docs/README.md

 4. Install the Palenight theme in Positron
    * Copies have been added to the repo for preservation and compilation purposes in the Palenight folder
    1. Press `ctrl-shift-P` and type "Extensions: Install from VSIX..." and choose the VSIX file
-6. Open the settings.json file (Author: NicoleDev021) in Positron and copy the contents of the repo's settings.json file.
+6. Open the settings.json file in Positron and copy the contents of the repo's settings.json file (Author: NicoleDev021).
 7. Save settings and restart Positron to enable

 ---